Georgette-Lumbe/afya_centre/README.md

 6. Header

-    A bug was detected when the developer tried to the header at the top of the page.
+    * A bug was detected when the developer tried to the header at the top of the page.
 Looking for the solution, the developer found a question answered on [Stack Overflow](https://stackoverflow.com/).

+    * The developer wanted to put the header centered for small screen devices but he met issues to do that.

 7. Social media